enkidevs/curriculum/Java/Annotations/variable-argument-function.md

 `VarArgs` were introduced with *Java 1.5*.
 The key difference between accepting an array and this method is that this one is more general, i.e:
 ```
 String[] args = {"Enki", "eNki", "enKi"};
-//both work
+//both method calls work
 varArgsFunc(args);
 varArgsFunc("Enki", "eNki", "enKi");
 ```

-Of course the arguments still have to be passed as "array", and the collection should be the last in the order of arguments:
+Of course the arguments still have to be passed as "array", and the collection should be the last in the order of arguments, otherwise a compile time error will be raised, this is because the compiler assumes unlimited number of elements in the collection:
 ```
 varArgsFunc(int A, String... string_array){
     //doEnki